Domovoy: Iconography and worship

 The Domovoy is usually represented as an old, grey-haired man with flashing eyes.
 He may manifest in the form of animals, such as cats, dogs or bears, but also as the master of the house or a departed ancestor of the given family, sometimes provided with a tail and little horns.
 In some traditions the Domovoy are symbolised as snakes.
 Household gods were represented by the Slavs as statuettes, made of clay or stone, which were placed in niches near the house's door, and later on the mantelpieces above the ovens.
 They were attired in the distinct costume of the tribe to which the kin belonged.

-Sacrifices in honour of Domovoy are practised to make him participate in the life of the kin, and to appease and reconcile him in the case of anger.
+Sacrifices in honour of the Domovoy are practised to make him participate in the life of the kin, and to appease and reconcile him in the case of anger.
 These include the offering of what is left of the evening meal, or, in cases of great anger, the sacrifice of a cock at midnight and the sprinkling of the nooks and corners of the common hall or the courtyard with the animal's blood.
 Otherwise, a slice of bread strewn with salt and wrapped in a white cloth is offered in the hall or the courtyard while the members of the kin bow towards the four directions reciting prayers to the Domovoy.

 The Domovoy is believed to be somehow connected with the house building itself, so sacrifices are also practised when a family moved to a newly built house to invite the god to inhabit it.
 In this case, a hen and the first slice of bread cut for the first dinner in the new house are offered to the god and buried in the courtyard, reciting the formula:

 Similar rituals are practised to invite a Domovoy to transfer from one house to another, and to welcome him.